Addressing New HOPE Tool Requirements in Hospice

 The new HOPE tool will require hospices to submit up to 4 records for each patient admitted to the program.
 These records include at the time of admission (within 5 days), the time of discharge, and 2 HOPE update visits (HUVs) between days 6-15 of admission and days 16-30 of admission.
 If a symptom is identified with a severity rated by the patient as moderate or severe, additional follow-up is needed.
 This Symptom Follow-up Visit (SFV) is expected to occur in-person within 2 calendar days and must be separate from the admission and HUVs.

-The HOPE assessment includes identification and rating of 8 symptoms associated with patients admitted to hospice.
+The HOPE assessment includes identification and rating of 8 symptoms associated with patients admitted to hospice:

 - Pain